 The prize is open to any student who, within the preceding 12 months, identified an issue on campus or in the community related to enhancing the possibility of justice and equality for everyone and worked to make this possibility into a reality through social activism, community organizing, advocacy, or civic engagement.

 Eligibility & Selection Criteria

-- Any currently enrolled UMassD student who has completed at least 30 credit hours at UMass Dartmouth prior to the current semester, and is in good academic standing.
+- Any UMassD student who is currently enrolled, has completed at least 30 credit hours at UMass Dartmouth prior to the current semester, and is in good academic standing.

 - Nominee must have identified a campus or community issue related to the possibility of enhancing equality and social justice, and worked to help make the possibility into a reality.

 Application/Nomination forms are due Friday, March 8th by 5 pm.

 The Waxler Prize for Social Justice Application/Nomination Form (pdf) can be submitted online or to the Leduc Center, LARTS 031.